microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 ### Task 5: Download artifacts

+> The WWI environment can be populated either with a large dataset with 30 billion records, or a smaller dataset with 3 million records.
+The loading time for the large dataset is 4-5 hours.
+If you are willing to load 30 billion records, follow the steps described in [Optional Features / 30 Billion Rows Dataset](#30-billion-rows-dataset).

 1. In the Azure Portal, open the Azure Cloud Shell by selecting its icon from the right side of the top toolbar.

     ![A portion of the Azure Portal taskbar is displayed with the Cloud Shell icon highlighted.](media/bhol_azurecloudshellmenu.png)